-Monthly Wage Form
+Monthly Wage Form for Social Security Disability

 The SSA does not consider your total income when determining whether you meet the definition of substantial gainful activity.
 Rather, it considers only your “countable” income, fromwhich it defines as wages, payments from benefits programs, free shelter or food from nongovernmental sources, and family income used for your support.

 The following categories of income are not considered countable income:

 - Subsidies: Subsidies are wages paid to an employee who suffers a serious medical impairment that are greater than the reasonable value of the actual services performed.
 In these cases, the SSA considers the excess wages as a subsidy rather than earnings and are not countable income.

 - Impairment Related Work Expenses (IRWE): Impairment Related Work Expenses are certain items and services that a person needs in order to be able to work due to his or her disability.
 These expenses are deducted from the claimant’s earnings.

 - Sick and vacation pay: The SSA only wages derived from actual work activity to be “earnings.”
 Therefore, wages that employees received in the form of sick or vacation pay are not countable income.